 How to make sourdough starter.

 It isn’t hard to create your own sourdough bread starter.
-All you need is organic stoneground flour and water, some basic equipment and the right conditions.
+All you need is organic stoneground white flour and water, some basic equipment and the right conditions.

 You need a warm room to get a sourdough starter going: not hot and not cold, just a room that is pleasant to be in; a non-reactive container is essential to make and store your sourdough starter in.
 I prefer using stoneware jars or glass kilner jars, but food grade plastic is fine too.
 It is important to remember that a starter is acidic so it will react with certain metals.